DoctorLogicProduct/dltest/landing-pages/medical-practice-marketing-get-started-7.md

 ---
 layout: components
-title: 'Medical Practice Marketing - Get Started '
+title: 'Social Media Management - Get Started '
-permalink: medical-practice-marketing-get-started
+permalink: social-media-mangement-get-started
 page_class:
 - class: lp
 gsap: false
 custom_js: ''
 description: DoctorLogic's proprietary software & proven strategy gets you found by more patients and ranking at the top of Google.
-meta_image: "/uploads/mix-3up.png"
+meta_image: ''
 page_sections:
-- template: hero-with-image
+- template: hero-no-image
-  component: hero-1
+  component: hero-2
-  component_css: hero
+  component_css: hero-2
-  headline: Marketing For Medical Practices
-  text: You want a partner who’s there to make your life simple and takes the guesswork
-    out of healthcare marketing.
-DoctorLogic is fully invested in your practice’s success.
-Our priority is you.
-  button:
-  - btn-label: Get a Demo
-    btn-link: "/get-a-demo.html"
-  img: "/uploads/mix-3up-1.png"
-  alt: Plastic surgery websites powered by DoctorLogic
+  headline: Take Your Social Media To The Next Level With DoctorLogic
+  text: Grow your social media audience and engage existing patients with an effective
+    social media strategy.
+Our experts help you grow your audience by optimizing your social profiles and posting original content to the most significant channels.
   btn:
-  - btn-link: "/get-a-demo"
+  - btn-link: ''
-    btn-label: 'Get A Demo '
-  text-link: []
-  wistia-link: []
+    btn-label: ''
 - template: text-component
   component: text-component
   component_css: text-component